-Although we will be modifying the data stored in the index, our new system will be able to support BOTH boolean and ranked retrieval at the same time.
+Although we will be modifying the data stored in the index, our new system will still be able to support BOTH boolean and ranked retrieval at the same time.
 Any query that contains "AND", "OR" or "!", will be treated like a boolean query and return the boolean query results.
 Maintaining this is not challenging, but I want to make it explicit so that you keep it in the back of your mind as you are modifying the code.
 For this assignment I am giving you a fair amount of freedom with how you implement this functionality.
-The main requirements are that you follow the minimal specification below, that your code work:) and that it works efficiently.
+The main requirements are that you follow the minimal specification below, that your code work :) and that it works efficiently.

 We will be building on top of the code that we used last time.
+I have provided a working version of the code from last time at:

+/home/dkauchak/PUBLIC/cs458/assign3/

-I have provided a working version of the code from last time at "/common/cs/cs160/assign3", however, you are welcome to extend your solution to assignment 2.
-If you decide to use your own code, you will be held accountable for any mistakes/issues from assignment 2 that may cause interactions with the current assignment.
+You are welcome to extend your solution to assignment 2, instead of using this starter code.
+If you decide to use your own code, you will be held accountable for any issues that carryover from assignment 2, though.